New techniques to make sleep easier during the summer months

 - Progress to nasal breathing: The doctor says that nasal breathing prevents you from expelling too much carbon dioxide.

-- I have a feeling that I don’t breathe through my nose at night because I definitely snore.
-Dr. Fraboni has a great tip to help make all of us nasal breathers while we sleep.: Try placing a piece of tape across your nose (like a Breatheright strip) and between your eyebrows to help open everything up and make it easier to breathe through your nose.
+- Dr. Fraboni has a great tip to help make all of us nasal breathers while we sleep.: Try placing a piece of tape across your nose (like a Breatheright strip) and between your eyebrows to help open everything up and make it easier to breathe through your nose.
 Have you ever tried anything like this?